 - Gosh Dang It to Heck!: Melanie does this a lot, but she is able to curse out her ex-husband.
 Mamy Sue also curses like this.

 - Grammar Nazi: Melanie once dated a college professor who corrected every grammatical error she ever made.

 - Hair Flip: Victoria attempted to do one while on All My Children, but due to Susan Lucci's interference, was unable to complete it.

-- Hollywood Homely: In-Universe - the entire premise of the show.
+- Hollywood Beauty Standards: The entire premise of the show.
 The main women are seen this way in Los Angeles, but are pretty in Cleveland.

 - Homage: The episode "Indecent Proposals" is basically one to Sex and the City.

 - Honey Trap: